 In ELISA, you can easily use Shipmondo as your freight management method and get full automation.
 As soon as an order is completed through ELISA, delivery and customer information is transferred to Shipmondo, where you can start printing your shipping labels with a single click.
 If you already use Shipmondo, you probably already know about the fast and efficient process that saves you a lot of time.
 You can automate most functions and workflows to the extent that suits you and your company, and you can use the carriers that Shipmondo has agreements with, or you can set up your own freight agreements.

 You choose how you want to manage your orders.
 It is possible to handle the orders both through ELISA and Shipmondo.
-In Shipmondo you will be able to use our many functions, such as order management, personalized message, automatic printing, shipping module and digital pick paths to name just a few.
+In Shipmondo you will be able to use our many functions, such as Order Management, personalized message, automatic printing, Delivery Checkout and digital pick paths to name just a few.
 You can also choose ELISA to handle your orders, and Shipmondo as responsible for the freight management.
 It is entirely up to you.

 Create an Shipmondo account free of charges and book freight right away.